 - Required Disclosures: Before the tenant even moves in, many states require landlords to inform tenants of important state laws, individual policies, or facts about the rental property, either in the contract or by separate letter.
-Examples include notice of mold, notice of sex offenders, recent deaths, lead-based paint disclosure, meth contamination or other potential health or safety hazards.
+Examples include mold, a notice of sex offenders, recent deaths, lead-based paint disclosure, meth contamination, or other potential health or safety hazards.

 - Repairs: Tenants normally have the responsibility of reporting any repairs that need to be done, as outlined in the lease agreement.
-Landlords’ responsibilities include responding and completing repairs in a timely manner.
-A tenant can be within their rights to withhold rent money if a landlord fails to make a repair that affects the health or safety of a tenant, eg. a broken boiler during winter.
+Landlords’ responsibilities include responding and completing repairs promptly.
+A tenant can be within their rights to withhold rent money if a landlord fails to make a repair that affects the health or safety of a tenant, e.g., a broken boiler during winter.

 - Security Deposits: Most lease agreements require a tenant to pay a security deposit to cover damage caused by the tenant or if a tenant does not pay rent.
-On completion of the lease’s term, the landlord must provide an itemized list of any deductions and must pay the balance of the deposit back to the tenant.
+Upon completion of the lease’s term, the landlord must provide an itemized list of any deductions and pay the deposit’s balance back to the tenant.

-- Criminal Activity: If any criminal activity is taking place in a rental property and the landlord knows this, they must report it to authorities.
-Additionally, a landlord is responsible for protecting the neighborhood of the rental property from the criminal acts of his tenants.
+- Criminal Activity: If any criminal activity occurs in a rental property and the landlord knows this, they must report it to authorities.
+Additionally, a landlord is responsible for protecting the rental property’s neighborhood from his tenants’ criminal acts.
 Failure to do this means they could be held liable or face legal punishments.

 Here’s a bonus for you: